unofficial-protonmail-desktop/application/README.md

 ProtonMail Desktop is an **unofficial** app that emulates a native client for the ProtonMail e-mail service.
 Check out more about Protonmail in [their website](https://protonmail.com).

-I am not affiliated with ProtonMail team.
+We are not affiliated with ProtonMail team.
 All copyrights belong to their respective owners.

 This is an experiment from a main PHP coder, code may be bad and ugly.
 Most part of the initial core was modified from [sindresorhus/caprine](https://github.com/sindresorhus/caprine) repo.